devopseverywhere/lemp/README.md

 # LEMP Setup for WordPress on Ubuntu
 Instructions to setup Linux, NGINX, MySQL, and PHP on an Ubuntu server to host multiple WordPress websites.
+Throughout this example, we are using an SSH user named `devopseverywhere` in our NGINX file as well as in PHP-FPM configuration.
+You will have to adjust it to match the SSH user that you create on your server.

+Here are some of the points to remember:

+- We will create a new SSH user with sudo privileges
+- This user will be used to manage website files (via SFTP or SSH)
+- This user will be used in NGINX configuration (replacing the default `www-data` user)
+- This user will be used in PHP-FPM configuration (replacing the default `www-data` user)

 ## Sign in
 Using a terminal on Unix or PowerShell (or PuTTY) on Windows, sign in as root or a standard user with sudo privileges.